goodgoals/AURA-Beta/README.md

 Then, type: cd src-code
 Lastly, type in: python AURA-main-code.py
 Then, AURA Beta will run on your device so you can test it.

+# Testing instructions for cloud compute
+If you are using cloud compute like Google Colab, Kaggle, Hugging Face Spaces, etc, follow the instructions given below for your cloud compute provider:

+# Google Colab and Kaggle Notebooks
+First, make a blank notebook in Google Colab or Kaggle.
+Then paste the contents of AURA-Beta/src-code/AURA-main-code.py onto your code cell.
+(Contents can be viewed in GitHub).
+Now, run the code cell and easily test AURA Beta without installing or running anything on your local machine.
+This is guaranteed to work on Google Colab using T4 GPU because it was one of the testing environments we used to test AURA Beta.

+# Hugging Face Spaces
+If you are using Hugging Face Spaces, you have a repo like setup (similar to GitHub) which makes your job quite easy.
+All you have to do is create a Streamlit Template Space (Why Streamlit when there is going to be no Streamlit UI?: The Streamlit Template Space comes with a prebuilt Dockerfile that is perfect for our purposes).
+So make a Streamlit Template Space with the configuration of your choice.
+Now, go to your repository and follow these instructions:

+Delete the existing app.py
+Do not do anything to the Dockerfile: Leave it as is: It's already preconfigured the way we need it Now come over to the AURA-Beta GitHub Repository and copy the contents of src-code/AURA-main-code.py.
+Now create a new file in your Hugging Face Repository called "app.py" and paste the previously copied contents as the contents of your app.py
+Now, after you make the file, Hugging Face with automatically start building your space.
+Don't mind it.
+It will error out because you need to do an extra step
+Go to the "requirements.txt" file and edit it: Remove all existing items and copy this list:

+torch
+sentence-transformers
+networkx
+datasets
+numpy
+scikit-learn
+tqdm
+transformers

+Then, paste this list as the contents of "requirements.txt" Now save it and Hugging Face will start building
+It might take a while, but then, it will say Starting and start your space Then you can test AURA-Beta as much as you want!

+Hugging Face might be the most tedious, but also the most rewarding, because now, you have a website program just to try AURA Beta out whenever you want to!